-Bullock issues directive requiring masks in counties with 4 or more active cases, with exceptions
+Bullock issues directive requiring masks in counties with 4 or more active cases, with exceptions; 4 new cases in Cascade County

 Gov. Steve Bullock has issued a directive mandating face coverings in certain settings to prevent the spread of COVID-19 in counties currently experiencing four or more active cases.